-What is VSENSE?
+What is VSENSE® ?

-VSENSE ® is a globally patented gel formulation derived from natural ingredients.
+VSENSE® is a globally patented gel formulation derived from natural ingredients.

 Its active ingredient is Visnadine, a natural ingredient that helps to increase blood supply rate, improving sensitivity for a faster reach in sexual arousal.

-Clinical tests have demons trated VSENSE’S ® benefits in producing an adequate degree of lubrication as well as clitoral swelling, resulting in a pleasant feeling of warmth and total well-being.
+Clinical tests have demonstrated VSENSE®’s benefits in producing an adequate degree of lubrication and clitoral swelling, resulting in a pleasant feeling of warmth and total well-being.

-With a PH level of 6.0, VSENSE ® is well tolerated and does not leave any traces on garments.
+With a pH level of 6.0, VSENSE® is well-tolerated and does not leave any traces on garments.
 It has also been extensively tested.

-Inability tIntensifies sensitivity of your intimate area giving a warm sensation.
+Intensifies sensitivity of your intimate area giving a warm sensation.

 Prevents dryness as it restores natural moisture in your intimate area.